Daniel Negreanu: Poker career

 Negreanu is an accomplished tournament and cash game player.
-He has seven World Series of Poker (WSOP) bracelets and two World Poker Tour (WPT) championships.
+He has eight World Series of Poker (WSOP) bracelets and two World Poker Tour (WPT) championships.
 He has also reached multiple WSOP and WPT final tables and won various other tournament titles.
 Negreanu was named the 2004 Card Player Player of the Year and the WSOP Player of the Year.
-He was also named the 2004-05 WPT Player of the Year.
+He was also named the 2004–05 WPT Player of the Year.
 In 2006, Negreanu was named "Favorite Poker Player" at Card Player Magazine's Player of the Year Awards Gala.
 In 2013, he captured two WSOP bracelets and another WSOP Player of the Year award, becoming the only player to win the award twice.
 In November 2014, Negreanu was inducted into the Poker Hall of Fame in Las Vegas.

-Negreanu has regularly played the "Big Game" in Bobby's Room, in the Bellagio casino, Las Vegas, where the limits are $400–$800 or greater and the games are mixed.
+Negreanu has regularly played the "Big Game" in Bobby's Room, in the Bellagio casino, Las Vegas, where the limits are $400–800 or greater and the games are mixed.
 He is a self-professed action junkie who claims to always seek new challenges and set high goals for himself.
 Unlike many players, he is outspoken about his results and regularly posts updates in the Full Contact Poker forums.
 Some of Negreanu's success is attributed to his ability to read opponents.
 When asked about this, Negreanu explained that the most important skill he employs is observing what hands his opponents play and how capable they are of playing them.

+Negreanu receiving the award for Poker's Best Ambassador at the American Poker Awards in 2015.